7.5 Denials Management & Appeals

 Denial vs Rejection

-A rejection never entered the payer's adjudication system — it failed front-end edits and can simply be corrected and resubmitted.
-A denial was adjudicated and the payer decided not to pay.
-Denials must be analyzed, and either corrected, appealed, or written off.
+A rejection never entered the payer's adjudication system — it failed front-end or clearinghouse edits and is simply corrected and resubmitted (no appeal needed, and the timely-filing clock generally still runs from the original date of service).
+A denial was adjudicated and the payer decided not to pay; it must be analyzed, then corrected, appealed, or written off.
+Confusing the two wastes appeal rights and time.

 Categorizing Denials

-Grouping denials by category reveals the process to fix:
+Grouping denials by category reveals the process to fix, not just the claim to refile:

-Medical necessityService not supported by the diagnosis or policy
+Medical necessityService not supported by diagnosis/policyLCD/NCD check, documentation

 Common CARC Codes

-CO-22Care may be covered by another payer per coordination of benefits
+CO-22Care may be covered by another payer (coordination of benefits)CO

-Note the group code: CO denials are provider/contract issues to correct or appeal, while PR amounts simply move to the patient.
+Note the group code.
+CO denials are provider/contract issues to correct or appeal; PR amounts simply move to the patient.
+CO-50 and CO-97 are appealable with documentation; CO-29 is appealable only with proof of timely submission (a clearinghouse acceptance/277CA report).

 Root-Cause Analysis

 Root-cause analysis asks why a denial happened so the same denial stops recurring.
-If many CO-29 timely-filing denials trace to one slow clearinghouse queue, the fix is the workflow, not the individual claims.
-Billers track denial reasons, quantify the dollars, and report trends to management.
+If many CO-29 timely-filing denials trace to one slow clearinghouse queue, the fix is the workflow, not the claims.
+Billers track denial reasons, quantify the denied dollars, and report trends.
+The denial rate (denied ÷ submitted) and denial overturn rate are KPIs managers watch; a strong shop keeps denial rate under 5–10% and overturns the majority of appealed denials.

 Medicare Fee-for-Service Appeal Levels